Guillermo Molins: Panathinaikos

 On 8 February 2017, Panathinaikos officially announced the signing of Swedish striker, who was recently released from Beijing Renhe.

-On 1 March 2017, he made his debut with the club in the quarter final Greek Cup second-leg game against Asteras Tripoli.
+On 1 March 2017, he made his debut with the club in the quarter final Greek Cup second-leg game against Asteras Tripolis.
 After the match, Manager Spyros Marangos praised his performance.
 However, Molins found his playing time, mostly coming from the substitute bench.
-On 23 April 2017, he scored his first goal with Panathinaikos against Atromitos in the home win with 1–0 for day 29 of Greek Superleague.
-On 31 May 2017, Molins scored in the away win 2–3 against PAOK for the last day of the Greek Superleague Play-Offs.
+On 23 April 2017, he scored his first goal with Panathinaikos against Atromitos in the home win with 1–0 for day 29 of Greek Super League.
+On 31 May 2017, Molins scored in the away win 2–3 against PAOK for the last day of the Greek Super League Play-Offs.
 At the end of the 2016–17 season, he went on to make eleven appearances and scoring eleven times in all competitions.

 On 27 July 2017, Molins started the 2017–18 season well when he scored the only goal, as Panathinaikos won 1–0 at home against Gabala for the 1st leg of the 3rd Qualification Round of 2017–18 UEFA Europa League.
 In a return leg, he set up one of the club's goals, in a 2–1 win to help Panathinaikos advance to the next round.
 Since the start of the 2017–18 season, Molins quickly regained his first team place, playing in the striker position.
 He then scored two more goals throughout September against AEL and PAS Giannina.
 On 21 October 2017, Molins scored the equalizer in a 1–1 away draw against Lamia.
 Three days later he scored a 90-minute winner in a 2–1 away match against Anagennisi Karditsa for the Greek Cup, ensuring his team's position to the round of 16.
 Molins later added two more goals by the end of the year, scoring against Atromitos and Lamia.
 On 18 January 2018, according to doctors' diagnosis, Molins will remain out of action until March with sports hernia.
 It wasn't until on 10 March 2018 when he returned to the first team, coming on as a 72nd-minute substitute, in a 1–1 draw against Asteras Tripolis.
 A month later on 22 April 2018, Molin scored his scored his eighth goal of the season, in a 3–0 win against Panionios.
 At the end of the 2017–18 season, he went on to make twenty–five appearances and scoring five times in all competitions.

 When Molins contract set to expire at the end of the 2017–18 season, he announced his intention to leave Panathinaikos.
 However, the club was keen on extending his contract before Molins left Panathinaikos.